KBaris23/GNN_Notebook/README.md

 # GNN_Notebook
 GNN_Optimum_Metric_Analysis_Project
 This project is conducted by Mehmet Ozgur Sahin, Saclay University, and Kaan Baris Oktay.
 This project aims to adress a gap in machine learning+particle physics studies.
+Copyrights are preserved for Mehmet Ozgur Sahin.
 Especially in node classification on multiple particle clusters in "jet" particle showers, distinct particles' paths may not be accurately found, as there is a dispute on ways to analize relations of particles.
 Some metrices used in analizing whether a particle detected in a layer is the same particle preceded in the previous layers include adjacency and energy metrices.
 These metrices prioritize the momentum of electromagnetic particles, as a particle with higher momentum would be less susceptible to deviation in a short distance, and look for the most adjacent particle in the succeding layers.